Jump to content

 Posted

-• Location: Braintree, Essex
+• Location: Halstead, Essex

 • Weather Preferences: Warm and sunny in the summer, cold and snowy in the winter

-• Location: Braintree, Essex
+• Location: Halstead, Essex

 I'd never heard it before, but I instantly knew what was meant by it.
 I like to define it as wet beard weather.